back to top

 Some wave’s duty cycle.

-Altering the pulse’s width also change the average voltage.
+Altering the pulse’s width also changes the average voltage.
 If a signal has 50% duty cycle, the average voltage will be half of the amplitude’s value.

 PWM generators circuits

 You can generate a PWM signal with a 555.
-To know more about this component click in the button below:
+To know more about this component, click on the button below:

-This is an example of circuit which control the pulse’s width with a potentiometer.
+This is an example of a circuit that controls the pulse’s width with a potentiometer.

 Calculating the time when the signal stays in the “ON” level: